runxel/rhino-secrets/gh1-iomodifier.md

 The Principal input modifier is possibly the most obscure in this set.
 An input set to Principal is designated the major input of a component for the purposes of path assignment.
 This is important if you need to preserve the tree structure.

 ### Reparameterize ![](/img/icons/gh/io/Reparameterize.png)
-The Reparameterize input modifier will only work on lines, curves and surfaces forcing the domains of all geometry to the `[0.0 to 1.0]` range.
+The Reparameterize input modifier will only work on lines, curves and surfaces forcing the domains of all geometry to the `[0.0 to 1.0]` range, which is very helpful if you want to work in generalized manner; e.g. `0.5` should always yield the midpoint of a curve.

 ### Reverse ![](/img/icons/gh/io/Reverse.png)
 The Reverse I/O modifier will reverse the order of a list (or lists in a multiple path structure), similiar to the \[Reverse List\] ![](/img/icons/gh/sets/ListReverse.png).